ZIB-IOL/frankwolfe-py/README.md

 # frankwolfe-py

-This package is a python wrapper for the package [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl)
+This package is a python wrapper for [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl).

 ## Usage